-When undertaking work on Federal land under a cost-sharing, Good Neighbor, or other arrangement with the Federal government, States must collect the data required to be reported under the BIL for wells plugged and sites remediated on Federal land, unless all such data collection is otherwise captured in the terms of a lawful agreement between the State and the Federal Land Manager (e.g., cooperative agreement).
+When undertaking work on Federal land under a cost-sharing, Good Neighbor, or other arrangement with the Federal government, States must collect the data required to be reported under the BIL for wells plugged and sites remediated on Federal land.
 Early coordination with Federal agencies is encouraged to ensure that States are collecting the proper data in a format that can most easily be transferred to the Federal government.